Azure/terraform/provider/CONTRIBUTE.md

 First, you need to move your `terraform` binary which is in the `$GOPATH/bin` folder on your machine, to the third-party plugins folder which is located at `~/.terraform.d/plugins` on most operating systems and `%APPDATA%\terraform.d\plugins` on Windows.

-Then you can go to your terraform test folder where `main.tf` exists and inialize your terraform working directory by `terraform init`.
+Then you will need to go to your terraform test folder where the `main.tf` configuration file exists and initialize your terraform working directory by using the `terraform init` command.

 If the third-party plugin folder is empty, the init operation will download the AzureRM Provider for you.